Meet Brianne

 To help you understand the kind of space we'll create together, I want to share what truly guides me.
 I anchor my practice—and my life—in four key values: Autonomy, Connection, Creativity, and Authenticity.

-I'm a big believer in intentional living and making sure there's plenty of room for deep connection with loved ones, but also for the quiet time needed to reflect and recharge.
+I'm a big believer in intentional living and making sure there's plenty of room for deep connection with the people I care most about, but also for the quiet time needed to reflect and recharge.
 The intentionality I bring to my personal life is a mirror of the meaningful experience I aim to offer you in our work:

 Why Choose 4 Wellness Counseling?